jamie-brannan/hundred-days-swiftui/ch03__startingSwiftUi/day020__notes.md

 .ignoresSafeArea()
 ```

+I understand this already on my own terms from work with MYM now.

+:star: *In the video, reviews semantic color*

 > That uses the thinnest material, which is means we’re letting a lot of the background colors shine through our frosted glass effect. iOS automatically adapts the effect based on whether the user has light or dark mode enabled – our material will either be light-colored or dark-colored, as appropriate.
 >
 > There are other material thicknesses available depending on what effect you want, but there’s something even neater I want to show to you.
 It’s subtle, though, so I’d like you to click the tiny magnifying glass icon at the bottom of your SwiftUI preview so you can get a super close-up look at the “Your content” text.
 >
 > Right now you’ll see “Your content” is written in gray, because we’re using a secondary foreground color.
-However, SwiftUI gives us an alternative that provides a very slightly different effect: change the foregroundColor() modifier to foregroundStyle() – do you see the difference?
+However, SwiftUI gives us an alternative that provides a very slightly different effect: change the `foregroundColor()` modifier to `foregroundStyle()` – do you see the difference?
 >
 > You should be able to see that the text is no longer just gray, but instead allows a little of the red and blue background colors to come through.
 It’s not a lot, just a hint, but when used effectively this provides a really beautiful effect to make sure text stands out regardless of the background behind it. iOS calls this effect vibrancy, and it’s used a lot throughout the system.